Rezashatery/git-commands-essentials/README.md

-# Git essentails commands
+## Git essentails commands

-explain every important command for git and how to use it
+explain every important command for git and how to use it.